shipt/py-volley/docs/docs/index.md

 # **Volley**

-Volley is a lightweight message stream processor for Python.
+Volley is a lightweight and highly configurable message stream processor for Python.